 The history major challenges students to understand the present by knowing the short- and long-term causes that have brought it into existence.
 All events, students learn, are the result of a complex interaction of forces.
 Students learn to differentiate between major and minor causes of events.
-This major is an excellent foundation for careers in teaching, research of all varieties, law, community service and Guilford College Catalog 2018-19
+This major is an excellent foundation for careers in teaching, research of all varieties, law, community service and business, among others.